python-zeroconf/python-zeroconf/README.rst

   has been updated as its a common pattern to call for ServiceInfo when a ServiceBrowser handler fires.

-  The async_ prefix was choosen to make it clear that these functions run in the eventloop and should never do blocking I/O. Before 0.32+ these functions ran in a select() loop and should not have been doing any blocking I/O, but it was not
+  The async_ prefix was chosen to make it clear that these functions run in the eventloop and should never do blocking I/O. Before 0.32+ these functions ran in a select() loop and should not have been doing any blocking I/O, but it was not